leeschmalz/NCAA-Championship-Score-Prediction/README.md

 To get a sense of the models accuracy, sample predictions can be found in the csv file named ExamplePredictions.csv.

 I am excited to see how the model performs on the 2020 NCAA Championships competition, and will update here with my results following March 21, 2020.

+Update: I decided to build a neural network regression model to predict instead, also added to the repository.
+It outperforms the scikit-learn regression model by a significant amount.
+I used tensorboard to optimize the neuron layers (amount of neurons and amount of layers).
+I ended up choosing a fully dense network of 36 and 24 neuron layers, followed by a ingle neuron output layer to spit out the predicted score.
+These numbers were somewhat arbitrary, but they are optimized in the correct general range.
+I also used tensorboard's overfitting optimization to set the epoch number that fit the model properly without overfitting (and a validation set of 20%).
+I think this is probably overkill for this use case, but it was fun and I want to win the fantasygrade competition.